Adam Patterson – MA Photojournalism & Documentary Photography

 Since LCC I spent a few months scrapping for jobs in London before leaving to go back to Ireland - I wanted to do some work closer to home and I knew it would be much easier to pursue a new long-term project without the costs of London life.
 I have had some projects commissioned for magazines and I began to get some PR jobs and annual report work for organisations, which helped pay bills.
 The gang work I did for my final project travelled to the Noorderlicht Photofestival in the Netherlands and I got some attention from that - being invited for workshops, interviewed and published across Europe.
 Since then I've started to get some portrait commissions from more prominent British magazines.
 I have also secured support for my work here in Northern Ireland from the Arts Council and a couple of galleries.

-The still photography you produced in Chile varies from documentary to portraiture, impartial observer to confidante - in a way - which was your favorite way of working and why?
+The still photography you produced in Chile varies from documentary to portraiture, impartial observer to confidante - in a way - which was your favourite way of working and why?

 I had very little time to shoot stills in Chile, as I was shooting moving image and assistant producing the documentary.
 Luckily the producer is a very progressive and inventive guy.
 He has used my stills in previous Panoramas and thus I was given the time to do portraiture amid a completely hectic working schedule.
 Any spare moments through the day I grabbed some stills of life in the camp, but it was difficult at times too see stills moments pass when filming and I had to accept it.